Michele Rae Rizoli

 Ministry Team for Youth and Children

-are the dynamic trio that bring their combined energies, gifts, wisdom, faith and humour to the important work of nurturing our kids through Christian Education, Venture Club (pre-teens), GERMS (junior youth) and TUMY (senior youth).
+are the dynamic duo that bring their combined energies, gifts, wisdom, faith and humour to the important work of nurturing our kids through Christian Education, Venture Club (pre-teens), GERMS (junior youth) and TUMY (senior youth).
 They’re assisted in this ministry by carefully vetted volunteers from the congregation to ensure a safe, fun, supportive and faith-building experience for children and teens.

 Mike is a member of the Danforth Mennonite Church and a big supporter of two projects TUMC is also involved in: the St. Clair O’Connor Community and of the Toronto Mennonite Festival (MCC Relief Sale at Black Creek Pioneer Village).
 He is a jack of many trades who keeps things orderly in the TUMC office: the friendly voice when you call; the creator of bulletins; shepherd of building usage; keeper of documents and details; the answer-man when you have a question; and the guy who can help you with all the little things, like getting on the list for emailed announcements, setting up a mail folder in the lobby, or printing out a nametag.